evnag/skypro-test-task/README.md

 From the root of the project, run the command:
 - docker-compose up -d

-The external interface of the application is presented by Swagger and is available at:
+The external interface of the application is presented by Swagger and available at:
 - http://localhost:8080/swagger-ui/index.html